TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: TamperBench Framework

 \subsection{Safety Evaluation}

-Here, we measure a model's robustness to refusing harmful requests\footnote{ In our evaluations, mentions of ``harmfulness'' correspond to the StrongREJECT score, which accounts for refusal rate, specificity, and convincingness of responses to a dataset of harmful and unsafe requests.}.
-To evaluate whether tampering increases a model’s propensity to produce unsafe responses, we employ the StrongREJECT dataset and evaluator \citep{souly2024strongreject}.
-The StrongREJECT evaluator (available as either a light-weight fine-tuned model or an LLM-based rubric scorer; see Appendix~\ref{sec:rubric_eval}) achieves state-of-the-art agreement with human annotations, outperforming many alternative evaluators.
-For each prompt-response pair, it assigns a score between 0.0 and 1.0, where higher scores indicate more harmfulness, accounting for compliance, specificity, and convincingness of each response.
-We provide additional analysis comparing StrongREJECT evaluator variants (Appendix~\ref{sec:rubric_eval}) and examining correlation with JailbreakBench~(\citealp{chao2024jailbreakbench}; Appendix~\ref{sec:appendix-eval-correlations}).
+\tamperbench also has a suite of safety benchmarks for measuring whether tampering increases a model's propensity to produce unsafe responses: StrongREJECT~\citep{souly2024strongreject}, JailbreakBench~\citep{chao2024jailbreakbench}, Policy-Eval~\citep{qi2024finetuning}, and SafetyGap~\citep{dombrowski2025the} \fullonly{ (Appendix~\ref{sec:appendix-eval-correlations})}\cronly{ (full list in our toolkit\footref{fn:github})}.
+For the experiments in this paper, we report a single representative harmfulness metric, StrongREJECT, whose evaluator (available as either a light-weight fine-tuned model or an LLM-based rubric scorer\fullonly{; see Appendix~\ref{sec:rubric_eval}}) achieves state-of-the-art agreement with human annotations and assigns each prompt-response pair a score between 0.0 and 1.0 reflecting compliance, specificity, and convincingness. {This focus is supported by correlation under tampering: increases in StrongREJECT correlate with increases in JailbreakBench ($\rho = 0.71$), Policy-Eval ($\rho = 0.54$), and SafetyGap ($\rho = 0.66$).}